 - Submit to TMS Financial Aid Committee: email@example.com

-- Submit 2016 Tax returns including all schedules; if you own your own business and submit tax information in addition to your personal returns, please include that documentation as well
+- Previous year tax returns including all schedules.
+If you own your own business and submit tax information in addition to your personal returns, please include that documentation as well.

-- 2017 Tax Returns including all schedules, by April 15
+- Current year Tax Returns including all schedules, no later than April 15.

 Timeline For 2018-19